 On May 31, 1896, Princess Angeline or Kikisoblu (1820?-1896), was the eldest daughter of siʔał (178?-1866), a member of the Suquamish tribefor whom Seattle is named, and a Duwamish woman named Ladalia, whose Lushootseed name is not recorded, dies in her shack located in Seattle on Western Avenue between Pike and Pine streets.

-The eldest daughter of Seattle and his first wife, she was named Kikisoblu Seattle.
+The eldest daughter of siʔał and Ladalia, she was named Kikisoblu Seattle.
 She married Dokub Cud, who died before the arrival of Euro-American settlers on Puget Sound.
 When pioneer Catherine Maynard (1816-1906) heard the name, she announced, "You are too good looking a woman to carry around such a name as that, and I now christen you Angeline."
-She was sometimes called Wewick (Prosch).
-Angeline worked as a laundress for Seattle residents and eventually came to reside in a shack on the waterfront along with other Native Americans.
+She was sometimes called Wewick, according to Seattle journalist Thomas Prosch.
+Kikisoblu worked as a laundress for Seattle residents and eventually came to reside in a cabin on the waterfront along with other Native Americans.

 At her request, she was buried near her old friend, pioneer Henry Yesler (1810-1892) in Lake View Cemetery.

 Clarence B. Bagley, "Chief Seattle and Angeline," The Washington Historical Quarterly, Vol. 22 (October 1931), pp. 243-275; Thomas Prosch, A Chronological History of Seattle: 1850-1897, typescript dated 1900-1901, Seattle Public Library, Seattle, 472; Paul Dorpat, Seattle: Now & Then Second Edition (Seattle: Tartu Publications, 1984), Story 4.

 This article was updated on October 2, 2023, to include Kikisoblu's mother's name.